sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 For example, on the Liu2015 dataset :

- 1. Locate in their publication the GEO accession: GSE57345
+ 1. Locate the GEO accession in their publication: GSE57345
  2. Use the NCBI search engine to find this accession : [GSE57345](https://www.ncbi.nlm.nih.gov/bioproject/?term=GSE57345)
  3. This project is made of several sub-projects.
 Scroll down, and in the table find the Bioproject id : PRJNA246308
- 4. Go to the [SRA run selector](https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA246308&o=acc_s%3Aa), enter the Bioproject id -->
+ 4. Go to the [SRA run selector](https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA246308&o=acc_s%3Aa), enter the Bioproject id
  5. From the [results of your search](https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA246308&o=acc_s%3Aa), select all relevant runs
  6. Click on "Accession List" in the Select table